-7.4.
+7.2.4.
 Customizing the /etc/hosts File

-If a network card is to be configured, decide on the IP address, fully-qualified domain name (FQDN), and possible aliases for use in the /etc/hosts file.
+Decide on the IP address, fully-qualified domain name (FQDN), and possible aliases for use in the /etc/hosts file.
 The syntax is:

 '''

 IP_address myhost.example.org aliases

 '''

 Unless the computer is to be visible to the Internet (i.e., there is a registered domain and a valid block of assigned IP addresses-most users do not have this), make sure that the IP address is in the private network IP address range.
 Valid ranges are: